JellePiepenbrock/JellePiepenbrock.github.io/_posts/2020-04-02-searching-for-neural-networks-with-low-kolmogorov-complexity.md

 ```

 This blog post was written as a collaboration between Simon Brugman and Jelle Piepenbrock (with equal contribution).
 It was cross-published at both author's blogs.
 You can find the parallel version [here](https://simonbrugman.nl/2020/04/02/searching-for-neural-networks-with-low-kolmogorov-complexity.html).
+The code is available [here](https://github.com/sbrugman/levin-program-search).

 ## References
 - Turing, A. M. (1936).
 On computable numbers, with an application to the Entscheidungsproblem.
 J. of Math, 58(345-363), 5.